JPReding/FantasyFootball/_posts/2019-08-21-Weekly Prizes Return.md

 ---
 Who else enjoyed the weekly prizes as an added wrinkle to salvage an otherwise potentially obismal week?

-Weekly $5 prizes will return this week but I need help with prize ideas (I even need help remembering the prizes we did last year).
+**Weekly $5 prizes** will return this season, but I need help with prize ideas (I even need help remembering the prizes we did last year).
 Help me out by tossing a few ideas in to this google form whenever you get some inspriation.

 ### Submit Ideas Here
 ___